JamesMcMahon/spring-boot-demo-restclient/CONVENTIONS.md

 - Use httpbin (https://httpbin.org/) for simulating an external HTTP service that RestClient and RestTemplate talk to.
 - Always test new lines of code, any conditional should be covered under test.
 For this codebase, focus on high-level tests.
+- Avoid mocked tests unless you need HttpBin to perform in a very specific unsupported way.
 - Using TDD conventions, write and run tests first to ensure that newly created tests can fail.
 - Using TDD conventions, only write one test at a time and then write only the code needed for that test to pass.
 Do not write more code than needed to pass a test.